 I experienced unbelievably significant pain.
 And I waged a war against giving up.
 But more than anything, when we completed our journey, I stood alive in the unmatched feeling of an accomplishment earned.

-Craig is an award winning author, speaker and photographer and was featured in the S-Word Documentary.
-Craig is currently the Program Director for Growing Out Of Darkness.
-Learn more or purchase prints at ThisIsHowItFeels.com.
+Craig is an award winning author, speaker, and photographer and was featured in the S-Word Documentary.
+You can learn more about Craig and his work at ThisIsHowItFeels.com.